|

-Cookie Exchange A holiday cookie exchange is the perfect way to say, "Happy Holidays" to everyone at the party without having to buy each person at the party a gift.
-It combines the holiday spirit with yummy treats and extreme creativity.
+A holiday cookie exchange is the perfect way to say, "Happy Holidays" to everyone at the party without having to buy each person at the party a gift.
+A Christmas cookie making party combines the holiday spirit with yummy treats and extreme creativity.
 It even provides dessert for your party that evening!
-Christmas Cookie Exchange Invitations

-You need to have an RSVP for this party so have an idea of how many guests (and cookies!) you are accommodating.
-A guest list of 8-12 people is good size for this party.
+You need to have an RSVP for this party so you have an idea of how many guests (and cookies!) you are accommodating.
+A guest list of 8-12 people is a good size for this party.
 Tell everyone to bring five dozen of the same cookie to the party, four dozen for each person to take home, plus another dozen for sampling during the party.

 Also, you can have guests let you know what type of cookies they will be bringing, so you don't end up with dozens of chocolate chip.
 Everyone must make a different kind of cookie.
 My feeling is that it's first come, first served.
 If Susie RSVPs or signs the list first then she can choose to bake any kind of cookies that she wants.
 If she chooses to make chocolate chip cookies then Bertha, who is second, can make any kind of cookies except for chocolate chip.
 Also, once you choose what kind of cookie to make, you must make all of them the same kind.